Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Cross-trajectory co-observation planning

 \subsubsection{Cross-trajectory edges}

-To enable co-observation cross different sub-team at checkpoints, we search for available connection paths (\emph{cross-trajectory edges}) between checkpoints on different trajectories, allowing robots deviate from one sub-team to perform co-observation with a different sub-team.
+To enable co-observation across different sub-teams at checkpoints, we search for available connection paths (\emph{cross-trajectory edges}) between checkpoints on different trajectories, allowing robots to deviate from one sub-team to perform co-observation with a different sub-team.